Start building your teams, integrate your tools and create on-call schedules.

 Basic configuration to create alerts

 Log in to your Opsgenie account.
-Go to Settings → Integrations → Email.
+Go to Settings > Integrations and search for Email.

 Each email integration is assigned a customizable email address.

 Specify who is notified of Email alerts using the Responders field.
 Autocomplete suggestions are provided as you type.

 Optionally, change the name of the integration.